 Dilution in net tangible book value per share represents the difference between the amount per unit paid by purchasers of securities in this offering and the net tangible book value per share of common stock immediately after the completion of this offering.
-Without taking into account any other changes in our net tangible book value since September 30, 2009, after giving effect to our sale of units consisting of (i) 46,154,000 shares of common stock, (ii) Class A warrants to purchase 34,615,500 shares of our common stock and (iii) Class B warrants to purchase 23,077,000 shares of our common stock in this offering at the public offering price of \$0.26 per unit and after deducting the underwriter's fee and estimated offering expenses payable by us (but excluding any proceeds received upon exercise of warrants), our pro forma net tangible book value as of September 30, 2009 would have been \$28,790,000, or \$0.13 per share.
-This amount represents an immediate increase in net tangible book value of \$0.03 per share to our existing shareholders and an immediate dilution in net tangible book value of \$0.13 per share to new investors purchasing our securities in this offering.
+Without taking into account any other changes in our net tangible book value since September 30, 2009, after giving effect to our sale of units consisting of (i) shares of common stock, (ii) Class A warrants to purchase shares of our common stock in this offering at the public offering price of \$ per unit and after deducting the underwriter's fee and estimated offering expenses payable by us (but excluding any proceeds received upon exercise of warrants), our pro forma net tangible book value as of September 30, 2009 would have been \$, or \$ per share.
+This amount represents an immediate increase in net tangible book value of \$ per share to our existing shareholders and an immediate dilution in net tangible book value of \$ per share to new investors purchasing our securities in this offering.
 The following table illustrates this per share dilution:

-Public offering price per unit \$0.26 Net tangible book value per share as of September 30, 2009 \$0.10 Increase in net tangible book value per share attributable to this offering \$0.03 Pro forma net tangible book value per share as of September 30, 2009 after giving effect to this offering \$0.13 Dilution per share to new investors in this offering \$0.13
+Public offering price per unit \$ Net tangible book value per share as of September 30, 2009 \$0.10 Increase in net tangible book value per share attributable to this offering \$ Pro forma net tangible book value per share as of September 30, 2009 after giving effect to this offering \$ Dilution per share to new investors in this offering \$